-The platform services level provides the base management behavior of resources, which forms the basis for both manageability and management on OGSA.
-Standardization of this base management behavior is required in order to integrate the vast number and types of resources and more limited set of resource managers introduced by multiple parties.
-The platform services level provide:
+The platform services level provides the base management behavior of resources, forming the basis for both manageability and management in an OGSA environment.
+Standardization of this base management behavior is required in order to integrate the vast number and types of resources-and the more limited set of resource managers-that are introduced by multiple

+28 parties.
+The platform services level provides:
-• The base manageability model, which (following the OGSI philosophy) represents resources as services.
-This allows resources in OGSA to be manipulated through the standard OGSI means for discovery, access, etc. The base manageability model includes resource identity (e.g., through GSHs), the base manageability interface, service data to represent its attributes, etc. This base manageability model allows the resources to become manageable to a minimum degree (allowing discovery, termination, introspection, monitoring, etc.).
-It is important to notice that the base manageability model is not a resource model - the resource model of the resources themselves is accessed through the base manageability model.

-• Basic functionality that is common to the OGSA services, e.g.:

-portTypes for functionalities that are common to all resources (e.g., start / stop / pause / resume)

-Lifecycle representation and operationsRelationships among resources

-- Aggregation (WSDM collection interfaces) - Events
+- 1 The base manageability model, which (following the OGSI philosophy) represents resources 2 as services.
+This allows resources in OGSA to be manipulated through the standard OGSI 3 means for discovery, access, etc. The base manageability model includes resource identity 4 (e.g., through GSHs), the base manageability interface, service data to represent its 5 attributes, etc. This model allows the resources to become manageable to a minimum 6 degree (allowing discovery, termination, introspection, monitoring, etc.).
+It is important to 7 note that the base manageability model is not itself a resource model - the resource model of the resources themselves is accessed through the base manageability model.
+8 - 9 Basic functionality that is common to the OGSA services, e.g.: - portTypes for functions that are common to all resources (e.g., start, stop, pause, resume) - 12 o Lifecycle representation and operations - 13 o Relationships among resources - 14 o Aggregation (WSDM collection interfaces) - 15 o Events

-The functionalities above are currently being developed in the OASIS WSDM TC [mostly MUWS - management using Web services].
+16 [The functionalities above are what the CMM-WG was created to define.
+They are currently being 17 developed in the OASIS WSDM TC, mostly on MUWS - management using Web services].

-At the OGSA services level there are two forms of management:

-• Some of the services, such as the resource managers, are by themselves are a form of management.
-These services (as all other services) provide their functionality (e.g., job management) through a functional interface.

-The services have a manageability interface through which the service is managed (i.e., the monitoring, introspection, termination, etc. of the service itself).
+- 18 At the OGSA services level there are two forms of management: - Some of the services, such as the resource managers, are themselves a form of management.
+These services (as all other services) provide their functionality (e.g., job management) through a functional interface. - The services have a manageability interface through which the service is managed (i.e., the monitoring, introspection, termination, etc. of the service itself).
 This interface should extend the interface of the base manageability model, adding manageability functionality that is specific to the management of services.
-This interface makes the services in the OGSA services level (including resource managers) become also resources themselves (in the management sense of the word).
-Two interfaces are probably needed:

-A generic interface that is common to all OGSA services (e.g., to create and destroy)

-instances).
-[This is WSDM MOWS.
-Is this part of the platform services level?]
-Interfaces specific to each service (e.g., monitoring of registry services, monitoring of handle resolution services, etc.).
+This interface makes the services in the OGSA services level (including resource managers) become also managed resources themselves (i.e., one of the managed resources in Figure 1).
+Two interfaces are probably needed: - A generic interface that is common to all OGSA services (e.g., to monitor, create and destroy instances).
+[This is WSDM MOWS.] - Interfaces specific to each service (e.g., monitoring of registry services, monitoring of handle resolution services, etc.). - 32 [TBD: draw a UML version of Figure 1]

 Discovery provides a good concrete example of the differences between the resource, platform service and OGSA service levels.
-Discovery at the resource level it might involve scanning a network to discover the devices attached to it.
+Discovery at the resource level might involve scanning a network to discover the devices attached to it.
 Discovery at the platform services level can involve introspecting the service data of a service to find its capabilities.
 Discovery at the OGSA level might involve accessing one or more UDDI repositories that contain the GSHs of available resources.

-The division in levels helps interoperability between levels by defining clear interfaces between them (interoperability on the same level is realized by defining the functional interfaces of the services).
-While it is possible to build OGSA services that bypass these levels (e.g., using a proprietary adapter in a resource that feeds data directly to these OGSA service), that is not desirable from the point of view of interoperability (e.g., it limits the kinds of resources which the adapter will be compatible with).
+- 39 The division in levels helps interoperability between levels by defining clear interfaces between - 40 them (interoperability on the same level is realized by defining the functional interfaces of the - services).
+While it is possible to build OGSA services that bypass these levels (e.g., using a - 42 proprietary adapter in a resource that feeds data directly to these OGSA service), that is not - 43 desirable from the point of view of interoperability-for example, it limits the kinds of resources - 44 with which the adapter will be compatible.

-4. Resource Models
+1 4.
+Resource Models